Episode 329 - Buying Time

 There had always been rich and poor in Byzantium, but now the contrast was starker than ever.

-Sermons and satires from this period regularly bemoaned the fate of ordinary Romans and criticised the wealthy.
+Sermons and satires from this period regularly bemoaned the fate of ordinary Romans and criticized the wealthy.
+The skyline of Constantinople was changing as well.

-The super rich were building tall towers on top of their mansions in direct imitation of their Italian trading partners.
+The super-rich were building tall towers on top of their mansions in direct imitation of their Italian trading partners.

 To try and fight their evasion, Manuel levied a tax on Venetian wine consumed at the capital.

-Naturally the Italians complained loudly and shut the doors of several taverns, but the Emperor accused the Italians of abetting those who were trying to dodge his tax collectors.
+Naturally, the Italians complained loudly and shut the doors of several taverns, but the Emperor accused the Italians of abetting those who were trying to dodge his tax collectors.

 How else was he supposed to pay the soldiers who manned the walls, the walls that protected Venetian property?